cpimentelguerra/pymigration-bookwyrm/README.md

 This script has been written to facilitate the migration to https://lectura.social/, which has supported numerous tests to check the correct functioning of the generated csv file.

-Thanks also to the patience of [Nuri's daughter, Laureana's granddaughter](https://lectura.social/user/editora), for the talk about the script and the different problems encountered during the migration to the new instance.
+Thanks also to the patience of [Nuri's daughter, Laureana's granddaughter](https://lectura.social/user/editora), and [Kamen](https://lectura.social/user/kamen) for the talk about the script and the different problems encountered during the migration to the new instance.